Henry-Ta/Langara-Student/README.md

 ```
 $ git status ( always use to check whenever we see "red tick check" to know which file we need to update )
-$ git log --oneline --all --graph ( to have a general view of each commit we send )
+$ git log --oneline --all --graph ( to have a general view of each commit we send, press q to exit)

+$ git add .
+$ git commit ( or git commit -m if you don't want to edit in nano )

 $ git push origin ( to upload local work to gitHub )
 $ git fetch/pull origin ( to update current local work to get the latest project from gitHub )